Examples

 While these examples should run in any IDE, we advise using PyCharm.
 Before being able to run these examples, be sure to:

-Create a clean environment of python 3.7 or 3.8.
+Create a clean environment of python (We support 3.8 to 3.13).
 In Anaconda run:

-conda create -n py38_ebcpy python=3.8Activate the environment in your terminal.
+conda create -n py313_ebcpy python=3.13Activate the environment in your terminal.
 In Anaconda run:

-git clone https://github.com/RWTH-EBC/ebcpyClone the AixLib in order to use the models:
+git clone https://github.com/RWTH-EBC/ebcpyClone the BESMod in order to use the models:

 pip install ebcpy.
 In order to execute everything, install the full version usingpip install ebcpy[full]